Advertising

 From the great classic of Viareggio to the historic Foiano della Chiana, discover the most beautiful ones here

-One of the most fun times of the year for young and old is approaching, that of Carnival.
-Rice fritters and Florentine-style schiacciata are already in the shop windows of pastry shops and the squares of Tuscan villages are starting to dress up to host parades, floats and costumes.
-Let's discover together the most beautiful carnivals in Tuscany!
+Carnival is one of the most fun times of the year for young and old alike.
+Rice fritters and Florentine-style schiacciata sweeten the windows of pastry shops and the squares of Tuscan villages dress up to host parades, floats and costumes.
+Let's discover together the most beautiful carnivals in Tuscany.

-From 4 to 25 February, parades of gigantic allegorical floats, shows, historical re-enactments, music and art events are once again the protagonists of the Viareggio Carnival, one of the most important in Italy, which celebrates its 150th anniversary this year.
-HERE all about the Carnival parades, guests and events.
+From February 8 to March 4, parades of gigantic allegorical floats, performances, historical reenactments, music events, and art will once again take center stage at the Viareggio Carnival, one of Italy's most important carnivals.
+HERE all about the parades, guests, and events related to the Carnival.

 CARNEVALE DI FOIANO DELLA CHIANA

-On Sundays from 5 to 26 February, papier-mâché allegorical floats arrive in the medieval towers of San Gimignano.
-A children-friendly event with lots of music, confetti and streamers, enriched by the charm of the medieval town (Here is everything you mustn't miss in San Gimignano).
+On the Sundays of February 9, 16, 23, and March 2, the papier-mâché allegorical floats will make their way through the medieval towers of San Gimignano.
+This family-friendly event, filled with music, confetti, and streamers, is set against the charming backdrop of the medieval village (Here is everything you mustn't miss in San Gimignano).

 You may be interested